tmpreston/docs-2/docs/guides/directory-structure.md

 `Config.fs` contains a `Config` record that stores settings that you can use inside your application.
 By default, the record only contains the `connectionString` field.

-`Database.fs` contains functions to execute sql queries within the program through [Dapper](https://stackexchange.github.io/Dapper/).
+`Database.fs` contains functions to execute SQL queries within the program through [Dapper](https://stackexchange.github.io/Dapper/).

-If you did not run `dotnet saturn migration` as in the [how to start guide](how-to-start.md), you might not see database.sqlite but that is the database file that your Saturn project is using to store data.
+If you did not run `dotnet saturn migration` as in the [how to start guide](how-to-start.md), you might not see `database.sqlite`, but that is the database file that your Saturn project is using to store data.

 `paket.references` shows the packages that your project is using.